-We are a biopharmaceutical company focused on the discovery and development of unique RNA-targeted therapeutics for the treatment of rare neuromuscular diseases.
+We are a U.S. commercial-stage biopharmaceutical company focused on the discovery and development of unique RNA-targeted therapeutics for the treatment of rare neuromuscular diseases.
 Applying our proprietary, highly-differentiated and innovative platform technologies, we are able to target a broad range of diseases and disorders through distinct RNA-targeted mechanisms of action.
-We are primarily focused on rapidly advancing the development of our potentially disease-modifying Duchenne muscular dystrophy ("DMD") drug candidates, including EXONDYS 51TM (eteplirsen) injection, designed to skip exon 51 and approved by the United States Food and Drug Administration ("FDA") under the accelerated approval pathway, which provides for earlier approval of drugs that treat serious conditions and that fill an unmet medical need based on a surrogate endpoint.
-We are also developing therapeutics using our technology for the treatment of drug resistant bacteria and infectious, rare and other human diseases.
+We are primarily focused on rapidly advancing the development of our potentially disease-modifying pipeline of exon-skipping drug candidates targeting Duchenne muscular dystrophy ("DMD").
+On September 19, 2016, the United States Food and Drug Administration's ("FDA") granted accelerated approval for EXONDYS 51, indicated for the treatment of DMD in patients who have a confirmed mutation of the DMD gene that is amenable to exon 51 skipping.
+EXONDYS 51 was studied in clinical trials under the name of eteplirsen and is marketed in the U.S. under the trademarked name of EXONDYS 51® (eteplirsen) Injection.
+We commenced shipments of EXONDYS 51 to customers at the end of the third quarter of 2016.
+In November 2016, the Company submitted a marketing authorization application ("MAA") for eteplirsen to the European Medicine Agency ("EMA") and the application was validated in December 2016.
+We continue to work with EMA during its review process.